The No B/S Guide to Getting Out of Debt

-Now that you’re debt-free, it’s time to build a second savings account designated for any interruption in income.
-This account, which I call your Freedom Fund, will be the equivalent of 6 months of take-home pay.
+Now that you’re debt-free, it’s time to build a second emergency savings account designated for any interruption in income.
+This account, which I call your Emergency Savings, will be the equivalent of 6 months of take-home pay.
 That’s in addition to the one month’s take-home pay fund for non-monthly expenses (step 2).
-Your Freedom Fund is there to keep you from going back into debt in case you lose your job or you decide to leave it.
-You couldn't ask for a more apt PSA for the Freedom Fund than COVID-19.
+Your emergency savings is there to keep you from going back into debt in case you lose your job or you decide to leave it.
+You couldn't ask for a more apt PSA for the emergency savings than COVID-19.

 If you’ve been paying off your debt in step 3 using a debt snowball, you've already established a habit of putting a chunk of money towards debt.
 Now, start using that same debt snowball amount to build your safety net.
 The trick here is to avoid backsliding.
 When you finally get the monkey off your back you may be tempted to start using your debt snowball amount as a “reward.”
 This kind of knee-jerk reaction can set off a chain reaction that could end up putting you back into debt all over again.

 Now, I’ll admit that many of my clients do allow themselves to celebrate once they get out of debt.
 That’s OK.
 If you want to go out to a nice restaurant, buy yourself some jewelry or some other indulgence, go for it!
-Just stay on track with building your Freedom Fund!
+Just stay on track with building your emergency savings!

 By the end of step 4 you'll have accomplished what many Americans only dream of.
 You've created a final layer of protection against going back into debt.
-You’re free from consumer debt and you've built 7-months of savings (1-month in short-term and 6-months in a Freedom Fund.)
+You’re free from consumer debt and you've built 7-months of savings (1-month in short-term and 6-months in an Emergency Savings.)